andrelbourgeois/CASA0016/LCDsleepENVmonitor/README.md

 - External battery
 - Run-time with my battery\
 The specific battery I used is 20100mAh, assuming the arduino is pulling ~50mA and the LCD screen is pulling ~1.1mA (these are estimations I found online), this build will run for ~ 393 hours, or ~16 days.
 However, assuming that this build is only ran over 8 hours of sleep per day, one could potentially go ~ 7 weeks between charging.
+- Testing results: Light levels are generally below ~10Lx and temperature was usually ~18°C

 **References**
 - CASA0016 Course Material (general software and hardware information)